 If you have prior teaching experience and have completed the KEF–IC Tan Level modules Alpha and Bravo, you may be ready to complete certification on the course for ‘Interim Instructor’ status.
 (Contact us to discuss your eligibility.)
 This will enable you to teach ‘Self-Protection Essentials – Alpha’.*

-If you hold a KEF–IC Grey Belt (or a higher rank) before 4 December, you will be eligible to complete the instructor modules for both Alpha and Bravo.
-However, if you have already completed all five Tan Level modules required to test for Grey Level (Alpha, Bravo, Charlie, Delta and Echo) but haven’t yet been graded, you can undertake your Grey Belt qualification test on the Friday night to confirm your eligibility to complete the Alpha/Bravo instructor modules on the Saturday and Sunday.
+If you hold a KEF–IC Grey Belt (or a higher rank) by 4 February, you will be eligible to complete the instructor modules for both Alpha and Bravo.
+However, if you have already completed all five Tan Level modules required to test for Grey Level (Alpha, Bravo, Charlie, Delta and Echo) but haven’t yet been graded, you can undertake your Grey Belt qualification test on Sunday 28 November 2021 at HFT to confirm your eligibility to complete the Alpha/Bravo instructor modules on the Instructors’ Course.

-Those who qualify will then have an opportunity to be tested and qualified to teach further modules on the next instructors’ course in mid-2022.
+Those who qualify as KEF–IC Instructors will then have an opportunity to be tested and qualified to teach further modules on the next instructors’ course in mid-2022.

-For those wanting an opportunity to complete and/or revise the Tan Level material before the course, there are Charlie and Delta courses currently scheduled at HFT for October 23–24.
-There are no Alpha or Bravo courses scheduled at HFT before 2022; however, requirements for this training may be met by some of our Licensed KEF–IC Instructors.
+For those wanting an opportunity to complete and/or revise the Tan Level material before the course, there is an Echo module course currently scheduled at HFT for November 27 .
+There are no Alpha, Bravo Charlie or Delta courses scheduled at HFT before February 2022; however, requirements for this training may be met by some of our Licensed KEF–IC Instructors.
 Contact them directly to enquire.